Emruur/BadPoets/logbook.md

 As can be seen from poems 2.11, 2.12 and their plagarism output.
 The system is still stitching different sections together.
 However, compared to the 4. order chain.
 It's stitching smaller sections and changes some words occasionally.

-#### Here is the output of the system for a poem generated with a 2. order markov chain
+#### Here is the output of the system for a poem generated with a 2. order Markov chain

 **Poem 2.13**: